- Written by Dr.Mehmet Demircioglu

 PRP is prepared from the patient’s own blood.
 The blood is centrifuged to separate the platelet-rich layer, which is then injected into the scalp.

-What matters here is this: PRP does not become hair.
+What matters here is simple.
+PRP does not become hair.

 The idea is that PRP may help support the environment around weakened follicles.
 That is very different from saying it can grow hair anywhere.
 A follicle that is still alive but miniaturizing is very different from an area where follicles are already gone.
 If the follicle has disappeared, PRP will not rebuild it.

-This is part of the biggest areas where patients are misled.
+This belongs among the biggest areas where patients are misled.
 They hear PRP described in broad, optimistic language and assume it can do much more than it realistically can.

 What Can PRP Realistically Help With?